Using Decoupled Features for Photo-realistic Style Transfer

 \subsection{Qualitative Comparison}

 In the following examples, we qualitatively compare the results of our method to those of the SotA related works.
 With the exception of \cite{wu20} and \cite{xie20}, which we implemented, we employed demo software provided by the authors of the respective works in all other cases and made use of them in the direct sense that an artist might employ them, simply by replacing their example images with our own.
+The results of the proposed method are all computed in its default state outlined in section \ref{subsec:overview}.
 The original source images are shown in Figure \ref{sources}.

 In Figure \ref{NST}, the results of relevant NST approaches (\cite{luan17}, \cite{li18}, \cite{mechrez17}, \cite{huang18}) are shown in comparison to the results of the proposed method.
-Emulating how the methods would be used by a professional in image editing or color correction, neither pre-processing nor additional training steps were taken to refine the results, and thus the methods are used in an "out of the box" state, as they were provided in their demo repositories.
+Emulating how the methods would be used by a professional in image editing or color correction, neither pre-processing nor additional training steps were taken to refine the results, and thus the methods are used ``out of the box'', as they were provided in their demo repositories.
 The results of Mechrez et al. are computed using the results of Luan et al. as input, as this was the primary method their work was tailored to refine.
-One can see that these show egregious distortions and spurious colors which make them unacceptable for professional photorealistic applications, even after automatic refinement steps are taken.
+One can see that these show egregious spatial distortions and spurious colors which make them unacceptable for professional photorealistic applications, even after automatic refinement steps are taken.